CitisquareLtd/cron-key-exchange/README.md

 # Cron Key Exchange

-run npm release to deploy a new version
+run `npm run release` to deploy a new version